JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Other updates

-* [Commit Status Publisher](commit-status-publisher.md) has a new option for build status reports to Perforce Helix Swarm — **Create Swarm Test**.
+* [Commit Status Publisher](commit-status-publisher.md) has a new option for sending build status reports to Perforce Helix Swarm — **Create Swarm Test**.
 If you enable it, TeamCity will [create a test run](https://www.perforce.com/manuals/swarm/Content/Swarm/swarm-apidoc_endpoint_integration_tests.html#Create_a__testrun_for_a_review_version) on the Helix Swarm server and update its status according to the build status in TeamCity.
 * [Composite build configurations](composite-build-configuration.md) no longer appear on the _Compatible Configurations_ tab of a [build agent's details](viewing-build-agent-details.md).
   Composite builds are meta-builds designed for aggregating results of builds preceding them in a [chain](build-chain.md).
 Technically, they do not need a build agent to run and thus cannot be matched as compatible/incompatible with them.
 This usability update removes composite build configurations from _Compatible_ lists to help avoid any potential confusions.
-*

 ## Fixed issues
 {product="tcc"}